MarcoAntunes37/MarcoAntunes37/README.md

 - 👋 Hi, I’m Marco Aurelio Antunes Junior
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Docker and Angular
 - 💞️ I’m looking to collaborate on everthing i can
 - 📫 How to reach me marcoantunesdev@gmail.com